Mezrik/lednice-app/README.md

 # Lednice 🥶
-It helps manage your fridge inventory, alerts you to expiring items, and offers recipe suggestions based on what's available.
+The iOS app that helps to manage your fridge inventory, alerts you to expiring items, and offers recipe suggestions based on what's available.